 Fleeing her family in Lebanon in the hope of building a new life in Europe, Ghalia, a pregnant teenager, makes an extraordinary journey through the Arab World.
 On her way, she encounters several women who guide her, and she sacrifices almost everything she has to make the crossing.
 Borrowing elements from mythological characters and archetypal figures of women warriors and nurturers, in addition to stories inspired from real women who were active in the upheavals of the Arab World, the play attempts to draw the changing map of our region through the innocent and feisty eyes of Ghalia and the strong women she meets.
 Ghalia slowly becomes the representation of the youth’s ability to adapt to the changing and harsh environments of our world today.

-Author: Maya Zbib
+Written By: Maya Zbib

 Maya Zbib is a theatre director, performer, writer, and founding member of Zoukak Theatre Company.

 She studied theatre at the Institute of Fine Arts, the Lebanese University (2003) and pursued her MA in Performance Making at Goldsmiths, University of London (2007).
 In 2011 she obtained a postgraduate degree in International Cultural Cooperation and Management from IL3, the University of Barcelo- na.
 Her works were shown at international festivals and venues in the Middle East, Europe, the United States, South America, Africa and South Asia.